gastonstat/letter-of-rec/README.md

 Is it because of:

 - love and passion about a certain knowledge domain?
+- genuine curiosity (but not passion) about a certain knowledge domain?
 - career advancement?
 - career change?
 - peer pressure?